 - find and treat changes that are likely to develop into cancer.

-Your doctor will explain what tests you need, when and how often.
-It is important to keep having screening, unless genetic testing shows you do not have the gene mutation that affects other people in your family.
+Your doctor will explain which tests you need, when and how often.
+It is important to keep having screening, unless genetic testing shows you do not have the gene variant that affects other people in your family.

 Screening for womb cancer

 Unfortunately, there is currently no effective screening for womb cancer.
 Your doctor or genetics specialist can give you information about symptoms of womb cancer and about risk-reducing surgery.

 Screening for other cancers

 Sometimes screening for other types of cancer is offered as part of a clinical trial.
 Your doctor can explain whether this is available and the possible risks and benefits of taking part in a clinical trial.

 Taking aspirin regularly helps prevent bowel cancer in people affected by LS.
 More research is needed to know what the most helpful dose is.